j-fu/LessUnitful.jl/README.md

 LessUnitful
 ===========

 Small package which provides convenience tools to access quantities based on [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) and [PhysicalConstants.jl](https://github.com/JuliaPhysics/PhysicalConstants.jl) in an "unitless" way -- as floating point numbers representing the numerical value of a quantity expressed in preferred units (SI base units by default).
 This appears to be useful in projects using code which cannot easily made unit-aware, e.g. due to the use of sparse linear algebra.

-## Breaking changes in v1.1
-- `Unitful.@u_str` is not anymore re-exported.
-Instead,  `using Unitful` should be used.
-- The functor method  `(::Unitful.FreeUnits)(x::Real)` is now exported by the submodule `LessUnitful.MoreUnitful`.
-  So if  something like `x=1|>u"cm"` is required (which should give 100cm because `1` is assumed to be a value in the SI Basic units in this method), one needs `LessUnitful.MoreUnitful`.
-Due to the type piracy behind this, using this in packages should be avoided.
-- Calculation of physical constants like `ph"N_A*e"` has been removed as this depended on undocumented internals of `Unitful.jl`.
-Just replace this by  `ph"N_A"*ph"e"`.
+A downside of this is that affine quantities like °C and °F cannot be supported.

+Also, have a look at [DynamicQuantities.jl](https://github.com/SymbolicML/DynamicQuantities.jl) for another, more sophisticated alternative to LessUnitful.